 The concept, in my mind, was to highlight what folks in Portland were doing with tech startups.
 To shine a small light on developers and open source folks who were focused on building cool stuff, but who didn’t have the time to focus on promoting that stuff.
 Read More

-For many Portlanders, there are few things that taste better than a cool microbrew on a hot summer day.
-In fact, I can really only thing of one thing that might top that: making that beer free.
-And that’s just Beer and Blog Portland has done this week in conjunction with AboutUs, the awesome Portland-based wiki.
+For many Portlanders, there are few things that taste better than a cool local microbrew on a hot summer day.
+In fact, I can really only think of one thing that might top that: making that beer free.

 Today several of us met during the Code Sprint gathering at CubeSpace to talk and work on the calendar.